Vanderbilt University Medical Center: Overview

 VUMC also has hospitals, clinics, physician practices and affiliates covering nine hospital systems and 48 hospital locations.

 In 2008, the Medical Center moved 23 clinics and administrative offices into the renovated 100 Oaks Mall in the Berry Hill section of Nashville, filling 440000 sqft of space.

 VUMC is known for its teaching hospital and its efforts in electronic medical records.
 As of 2013, its health care providers saw more than 1.6 million patients each year and its hospitals perform more than 35,000 surgical procedures and see 65,000 patients in its Emergency Room.
 The Medical Center employed 19,600 staff.
 Vanderbilt biomedical scientists in more than 100 laboratories conducted more than $616 million of federally and corporately sponsored research as of 2013.

 In April 2016 Vanderbilt University and VUMC became separate organizations legally and financially.
 The two organizations cooperate, and VUMC clinicians continue to serve as faculty members at Vanderbilt University School of Medicine and Vanderbilt University School of Nursing.

 On, August 1, 2019, VUMC completed its acquisition of Tennova Healthcare-Lebanon, a two-campus facility licensed for 245 beds, from subsidiaries of Community Health Systems, and renamed it to Vanderbilt Wilson County Hospital.

-As of 2022, VUMC's health system had 1,709 licensed hospital beds and a workforce of 40,000, with more 3 million patient visits a year.
+As of 2023, VUMC's health system had 1,741 licensed hospital beds and a workforce of 40,000, with more than 3 million patient visits a year.

 Patient care

-Vanderbilt operates the only Level 1 Trauma Center, the only Level 4 Neonatal Intensive Care Unit and the only Level 3 Burn Unit in its region.
-(Each of those levels represents the highest in its field.)

-The LifeFlight helicopter ambulance service has eight helicopters, operated by Air Methods but staffed with Vanderbilt Flight Paramedics and Nurses, and an airplane transport and makes more than 2,800 flights a year.
+Vanderbilt operates one of two Level 1 Trauma Center, the only Level 4 Neonatal Intensive Care Unit, and the only Level 3 Burn Unit in its region.
+The LifeFlight helicopter ambulance service has eight helicopters, operated by Air Methods but staffed with Vanderbilt flight paramedics and nurses, and an airplane transport and makes more than 2,800 flights a year.

 Vanderbilt also offers an organ transplantation center.
 Vanderbilt's first kidney transplant was in 1962; since then there have been more than 3,000 kidneys transplanted at Vanderbilt.
 VUMC has also had more than 2000 liver transplants and 600 heart and lung transplants.
 Among Vanderbilt's other transplant milestones were Tennessee's first pancreas transplant in 1985, the first successful heart-lung transplant in the state in 1987, the first pediatric heart transplant in the state in 1987, and the first triple organ transplant of heart, lungs and liver in 2000.
+In 2024, Vanderbilt set a world record by performing 174 adult and pediatric heart transplants in a year.

 The Vanderbilt-Ingram Cancer Center is one of 50 National Cancer Institute-designated cancer centers, and the only one in Tennessee that provides treatment for adult and pediatric cancers.
 The center is also a member of the National Comprehensive Cancer Network, a non-profit alliance of 21 centers focused on improving quality and efficiency of cancer care.